StereoKit/StereoKit-Docs/docs/Pages/StereoKit.Framework/IStepper.md

 		return xrConvertTimeToWin32PerformanceCounterKHR != null;
 	}

-	// A more complicated extension might use these, but public void Shutdown() { }
+	// A more complicated extension might use these, but this EXT does not
+	// require any actions on-Step.
+	public void Shutdown() { }
 	public void Step() { }
 }